ktauchathuranga/MorseEncoder/README.md

 # MorseEncoder

-MorseEncoder is a Arduino library for Encoding Strings to Morse Code(Audio).
+MorseEncoder is an Arduino library for Encoding Strings to Morse Code(Audio).

 ## Installation